netarchivesuite/jwarc-cdx-indexer-workflow/README.md

 Developed and maintained by the Royal Danish Library.

 The workflow will use the 4 settings for the CDX-indexer automatic.
 (CDX11 format, digest-unchanged, post-append, include-revisits)

 ## Workflow arguments
 The workflow takes 6 arguments
-1) Number of threads
-2) URL to CDX-server
+1) URL to CDX-server
-3) Text file will list of WARC-files to index.
+2) Text file will list of WARC-files to index.
 (Full filepath, one WARC file on each line)
-4) Text file to output completed WARC-files.
+3) Text file to output completed WARC-files.
 File will be created if it does not exist
+4) Absolute path for WARC-files in CDX-server
 5) Number of threads to use for the workflow.
 6) Dry run.
 If try will not post CDX-data to CDX-server.
 Use for test mode